 Public Beaches: Depending on the popularity and location of the beach, a public beach permit can range anywhere from $200 to $2,000.
 If you go this route, account for prices on rentals, catering, and the fees incurred from electricity (as well as where to source electricity from).
-The event will also probably need to abide by any noise ordinances.
+Check if the permit allows for a ceremony only or a reception as well!
+If you go this route, account for prices on rentals, catering, and the fees incurred from electricity (as well as where to source electricity from).
+Also, check that the beach of choice is physically accessible by all your guests, and that they will have access to a bathroom facility!

 Banquet Halls: Depending on the size, location, and brand, renting out a banquet hall can cost as little as $2,000 to as expensive as $20,000.
-It’s important to note that many banquet halls with the smaller price point may not include (or have discounts on) rentals, catering, and amenities like event planners or florist.
+It’s important to note that many banquet halls with the smaller price point may not include (or have discounts on) rentals, catering, and amenities like event coordinators.

 Country Clubs: If you and your family, or your partner and their family belong to a country club, this may be a particular venue of interest.
 However, thanks to the exclusivity, you may be racking up high costs.
-Some country club venues can charge up to $25,000 to use their location for your wedding day.
+Some country club venues can charge up to $25,000 to use their location for your wedding day, not including catering.
 Additionally, some country clubs add on an 18-20% convenience fee.

 Museums: With the unique aesthetic and backdrop, a museum can be a costly wedding venue, depending on the popularity and demand of the museum.
 Expect to pay anywhere from $3,500 to $25,000 on a Museum wedding venue.
 Traditionally, these prices do not reflect catering or rentals.

 Restaurants: As restaurants can vary in size, price, and popularity, there is a large discrepancy in cost.
-However, it’s important to note that traditionally a minimal fee is requested to rent out the space, and the food or set-menu cost is tacked on.
+However, it’s important to note that traditionally a minimal fee is requested to rent out the space, and the food or set-menu cost separate and additional.
 This cost can vary depending on the prices of the dishes and the size of the guest list.
+They may also have a food and beverage minimum